marcusxli/NBA-Data-Analysis/README.md

 ## Results
 - The project provides insights into NBA player performance trends.
-- Interactive visualizations allow for deeper exploration of statistics.
+- Interactive visualizations allow for a deeper exploration of statistics.

 ## Future Work
-- Expand dataset to include more seasons.
+- Expand the dataset to include more seasons.
 - Implement machine learning models for player performance prediction.

 ## Author
-Developed by [Your Name] - Contributions and feedback are welcome!
+Developed by Marcus Li